uribo/learnR/basic-objects/vector.md

 ```

-Therefore, we can combine some single-entry vectors with multi-entry vectors to obtain the same vector as we did.
+We can combine several single-entry vectors with a multi-entry vector to obtain the previous vector.

 ```r